Alert Icon Updates on 2020-21

 Director, Communication Through Theater

-Dr. Heymann, a former professional theatre director, developed, researched and implemented the Empowerment Through Theatre® program which teaches engagement and communication skills.
-The program trains participants to use active listening (by hearing both the words and the needs underneath the words), to empathize with others (by living in fictitious lives through scripts and role playing), to overcome obstacles (such as depression, anxiety and physical complaints), to practice anger management techniques, and to advocate for their own needs and the needs of their child, student, patient and/or client.
+Dr. Heymann, a former professional theatre director, developed, researched, and implemented the Empowerment Through Theatre® program which is now called Communication Through Theater.
+It teaches engagement and communication skills that were adapted from theater techniques.
+The program trains participants to use active listening (by hearing both the words and the needs underneath the words), to empathize with others (by living in fictitious lives through scripts and role-playing), to overcome obstacles (such as depression, anxiety, and physical complaints), to practice anger management techniques, and to advocate for their own needs and the needs of their child, student, patient and/or client.
 Role plays are used to practice life situations with an emphasis on dealing with conflict and pausing to get instruction and/or training.

-Currently Dr. Heymann is a Lecturer at Columbia’s Department of Child Psychiatry; an Associate Clinical Professor at NYU’s Department of Child and Adolescent Psychiatry; a consultant for the Center for Educational Innovation and a consultant for the REACH Institute.
+Dr. Heymann is a Lecturer at Columbia’s Department of Child Psychiatry; an Associate Clinical Professor at NYU’s Department of Child & Adolescent Psychiatry; an adjunct professor in the department of Global & Lifelong learning at the NYU Siver School of Social Work; consultant for the Center for Educational Innovation, and a consultant for the REACH Institute.

-Empowerment Through Theatre® (originally called Skills Through Drama) has been used with a variety of populations including parents, teachers, teenagers, doctors (child psychiatrists, adult psychiatrists, pediatricians and primary care physicians); parent advocates; clinic patients, public school counselors, immigrants, prison inmates, ex-offenders, and refugees from the war in the former Yugoslavia and others.
-The program has been offered in many settings including: The Parent Empowerment Program; the Developing Center on Implementation of EBPs for Children; New York Presbyterian Hospital Pediatric Psychiatry Clinic (for parents of children in treatment and for teenagers over 14 years of age); for the Center for Educational Innovation (which honored Dr. Heymann at the Plaza Hotel in NYC for her work with parents, teachers and communities in 3 schools in Washington Heights: MS 328, MS 324 and MS 322; plus in 3 failing schools in the Bronx in partnership with the Department of Education); Turn 2 Us and New York-Presbyterian Hospital at PS 128 and PS 4 (which additionally used this approach with English training for Spanish speakers); CARING at Columbia at IS 218 (in coordination with The Children's Aid Society) and at PS 128; the Mayo Clinic (with psychiatric residents); The Center for the Advancement of Children's Mental Health; The Queens House of Detention for Men (under the Division of Continuing Education and the Adult Learning Center run by LaGuardia Community College); The Women's House of Detention at Riker's Island (through the Board of Education); and for Primary Pediatric Psychopharmacology Conferences, and national CMEs at the University of Buffalo and at Columbia’s Psychiatric Institute.
+This program has been used with a variety of populations including social workers, parents, teachers, teenagers, doctors (child psychiatrists, adult psychiatrists, pediatricians, and primary care physicians); social workers; parent advocates; clinic patients, public school counselors, immigrants, prison inmates, ex-offenders, and refugees from the war in the former Yugoslavia and others.
+The program has been offered in many settings including: The Parent Empowerment Program; the Developing Center on Implementation of EBPs for Children; New York Presbyterian Hospital Pediatric Psychiatry Clinic (for parents of children in treatment and for teenagers over 14 years of age); for the Center for Educational Innovation (which honored Dr. Heymann at the Plaza Hotel in NYC for her work with parents, teachers and communities in 3 schools in Washington Heights: MS 328, MS 324 and MS 322; (plus in 3 failing schools in the Bronx in partnership with the Department of Education); Turn 2 Us and New York-Presbyterian Hospital at PS 128 and PS 4 (which additionally used this approach with English training for Spanish speakers); CARING at Columbia at IS 218 (in coordination with The Children's Aid Society) and at PS 128; the Mayo Clinic (with psychiatric residents); The Center for the Advancement of Children's Mental Health; The Queens House of Detention for Men (under the Division of Continuing Education and the Adult Learning Center run by LaGuardia Community College); The Women's House of Detention at Rikers Island (through the Board of Education); and for Primary Pediatric Psychopharmacology Conferences, and national CMEs at the University of Buffalo and at Columbia’s Psychiatric Institute.

 Registration Information